 All properties must be titled as real estate and be permanently affixed to a permanent foundation.
+Modular/manufactured homeowners should supply tax records or an Affidavit of Affixture, or similar document, to validate the home meets this requirement.

 8: Post-Disbursement